maocide/PlotCaption/README.md

 We built PlotCaption for a few special kinds of people.
 See if you fit the bill:

+*   **The Creative Roleplayer & Storyteller:** You live in SillyTavern, maybe  you're building worlds on Janitor AI or writing the next great web novel.
+You need characters with depth, personality, and maybe a few... _spicy_ details.
+PlotCaption is your cure for creative block, instantly generating rich character cards from a single image.
+It's uncensored, so you can explore the themes you want without a corporate AI wagging its finger at you.
-*   **The Privacy-Conscious Tinkerer:** You hang out on r/LocalLLM, you've got Oobabooga or LM Studio running, and you believe your data is your data.
+*   **The Privacy-Conscious Tinkerer:** You hang out on r/LocalLLM, you've got Oobabooga, KoboldCPP or LM Studio running, and you believe your data is your data.
 You want powerful tools that run offline.
 We got you.
 PlotCaption's core image analysis is 100% local, and it's designed to plug directly into your local LLM server for a fully offline creative process.
-*   **The Creative Roleplayer & Storyteller:** You're building worlds on Janitor AI or writing the next great web novel.
-You need characters with depth, personality, and maybe a few... _spicy_ details.
-PlotCaption is your cure for creative block, instantly generating rich character cards from a single image.
-It's uncensored, so you can explore the themes you want without a corporate AI wagging its finger at you.
 *   **The Stable Diffusion Workflow Optimizer:** You're a power user of ComfyUI or A1111, but you know that a good prompt is half the battle.
 You want to create consistent characters and scenes without spending hours crafting the perfect string of tags.
 PlotCaption generates narrative-style, highly-detailed prompts that go way beyond `1girl, smile`.

 ## ✨ Features

-*   🔮 **Dual-Output Magic:** The only tool that generates both character lore and a Stable Diffusion prompt from a single image.
+*   🔮 **Dual-Output Magic:** The tool that generates both character lore and a Stable Diffusion prompt from a single image.
 It's a two-for-one creative explosion!
 *   🏠 **Hybrid Local Power:** Core image analysis runs 100% on your machine.
 For the creative text generation, plug in your own local LLM (like Oobabooga or LM Studio) for total privacy, or connect to your favorite remote API (configured in Settings) for convenience.
 You're in complete control.
 *   🔓 **Uncensored by Design:** We believe in creative freedom.
 PlotCaption is built to explore the full spectrum of fictional characters and themes, without judgment.
 *   🧠 **Pluggable AI Brains:** Comes with profiles for popular Vision-Language Models (VLMs) like ToriiGate and JoyCaption.
 Want to add a new one?
 It's as easy as editing a Python file.